matan2010/document-recognition/README.md

 To run the project:
 - "npm start" for backend folder
-- "npm start" for frondend folder
+- "npm start" for frontend folder
 - create google-credentials.json in backend/api/credentials with your Google Document AI credentials.